royvanderzon/feature-detection-research/README.md

 ## CSS - Variables

 With CSS variables you can define colors once.
+Task runners like `gulp` and `grunt` have this option to.
+The only thing is that this variables are not reachable with `javascript`.
+This native variables are the way to go!
+It is supported but not very well.
+With `@import(./theme_colors.css)` you could divide your css files like in the task runners.
+It will give more structured css files.

 ### Demo
 https://royvanderzon.github.io/feature-detection-research/css-variables.html